amnafatimaa6-ops/Predicting-Global-Species-Extinction-Risk-Using-Machine-Learning/README.md

 # Predicting-Global-Species-Extinction-Risk-Using-Machine-Learning

-🌍 Endangered Species Risk Intelligence System
+🧬 Machine Learning for Biodiversity Risk Prediction
+A Data-Driven Framework for Long-Term Species Population Analysis and Extinction Risk Modeling

-📌 Machine Learning for Biodiversity Risk Prediction
+# Machine Learning for Biodiversity Risk Prediction 📌

-🧠 Project Summary (what you tell evaluators)
+# Project Summary (what you tell evaluators) 🧠

 This project uses machine learning to analyse long-term species population data and predict extinction risk categories (Stable, Vulnerable, Endangered).
 The goal is not just prediction, but understanding ecological decline patterns and highlighting how data bias affects conservation insights.